16bama0911/website-cloning-hosts-spoofing-project/README.md

 ### Attack Simulation Workflow
 #### 1. Test Website Creation & Cloning
-- Created a temporary, publicy accessible test website specifically for this lab
+- Created a temporary, publicly accessible test website specifically for this lab
-- Used HTTrack to clone the site to simulate how attackers mirror legitamate web content
+- Used HTTrack to clone the site to simulate how attackers mirror legitimate web content
 - Preserved directory structure and internal links for realism
 - No real organization or production websites were used